chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 1. In the web console, navigate to **_Storage_**.
 2. Create a bucket with a unique bucket name.
 3. Upload the `install-web.sh` file to the bucket.
-4. Make the file publicly accessible (This ensures the file can be access by the VM instance deployed soon).
+4. Make the file publicly accessible (This ensures the file can be accessed by the VM instance deployed soon).

 {% include picture.html width="397" height="306"
 img="qwiklabs/qwiklabs-GSP301-edit-file-permission-in-GCP-storage-bucket.png" alt="Edit the file permissions in Cloud Storage using GCP web console" class="ml-5" %}